 - Can lead to you gaining more fat than muscle.
 Without tracking, you could easily overeat your calories or eat too many carbs and fat with not enough protein.

 If you do want to give calorie tracking a try, I recommend the MacroFactor app.
 It takes an adherence-neutral approach to tracking, which helps remove some of the stress associated with trying to hit your macros perfectly every day.
-Use the code FEASTGOOD for a free two-week trial when you sign up.
+Using this link gets you an extra week on your free trial (2 weeks total).
+Cancel any time before your trial ends without being charged.

 How Can You Tell You’re Eating Enough Without Counting Calories?